Email FacebookTwitterMenu burgerClose thin

 What Is an Annuity?

-In exchange, you receive a series of payments made each month for a period of at least one year.
+In exchange, you receive a series of payments made each month for at least one year.
 While some annuities pay you for a fixed number of years, such as 10 or 20 years, others are what’s called a “lifetime annuity.”
-This is an annuity that pays you during retirement and continues paying each month for the rest of your life.
+The latter is an annuity that pays you during retirement and continues paying each month for the rest of your life.

 The idea here is similar to the interest payments you receive from a bank.
 The company that issues your annuity holds, uses and invests your money.
 In exchange, it gives you a rate of return and guaranteed payments.

-For annuities that pay on a fixed term (instead of lifetime annuities), this is specifically structured like a loan.
+For annuities that pay out over a fixed term (instead of lifetime annuities), this is specifically structured like a loan.
 You receive back your full initial payment (the principal) plus the interest that accrues over the lifetime of the contract, typically compounded annually.

 How an Annuity Works